AudreyChampeau/supermarket-optimization/README.md

 ### Files ###

-Input files :
+readme.md : this file

+supermarket_optimization.py : the script

-retail_25k.dat : the file provided for the exercise
+retail_25k.dat : the input file provided for the exercise

-test.txt : a small test file

-Output files :

 output_size-3_freq-4 : the result of the script for input=retail_25k.dat with sets_min_size=3 and support_level=4 (and a maximum size set of 5 (inclusive) to avoid a memory error with the computer it was run from)

+test.txt : a small input test file

 test_output.txt : the output for the test file

+algo.txt : a simplified version of the algorithm present in the code